Niagara cop sent to hospital after ‘interaction’ with another officer

 Zavitz said a police car had been blocking the road at the same intersection all morning, but added the flurry of police activity didn’t occur until the early afternoon.

-Mike Shepherd was driving home earlier in the day when he came across the same intersection around 11:30 a.m.
+Mike Shepherd was driving home when he came across the same intersection around 11:30 a.m.
 An officer was in his squad car, blocking the road eastbound, Shepherd said.

-A little more than an hour later, he said he saw an ambulance rush by.
+A little more than an hour later he said an ambulance rushed by.

+Niagara regional police said it would not comment any further as the SIU had taken over the investigation.

 The SIU is an arm’s length agency that is automatically called in to investigate reports involving police where there has been death, serious injury or allegations of sexual assault.